Eli Pemberton: Santa Cruz Warriors (2021–2023)

 After going undrafted in the 2020 NBA draft, Pemberton signed an Exhibit 10 deal with the Golden State Warriors on December 19, 2020, but was waived the same day.
 On January 12, 2021, he signed as an affiliate player with the Santa Cruz Warriors of the NBA G League, where he played 10 games and averaged 6.4 points, 2.8 rebounds and 1.0 assists in 17.6 minutes per game.

 Ottawa BlackJacks (2023)

 On April 27, 2023, Pemberton signed with the Ottawa BlackJacks of the Canadian Elite Basketball League, for whom he played two games.
 However, he was released on June 20.

 Reeder Samsunspor (2023)

 On August 16, 2023, Pemberton signed with Reeder Samsunspor of the Turkish Basketbol Süper Ligi, for whom he played three games.

 Hapoel Be'er Sheva (2023–2024)

 On December 26, 2023, Pemberton signed with Hapoel Be'er Sheva of the Israeli Basketball Premier League.

 Hubo Limburg United (2024–2025)

 On June 21, 2024, Pemberton signed with Hubo Limburg United of the BNXT League.

 Riesen Ludwigsburg players (2025)

 On January 23, 2025, signed with MHP Riesen Ludwigsburg of the Basketball Bundesliga (BBL).

-Górnik Wałbrzych (2025–present)
+Górnik Wałbrzych (2025)

 On August 19, 2025, he signed with Górnik Wałbrzych of the Polish Basketball League (PLK).